 - student placement after graduation (government, academia, industry)

-- student development opportunities (clubs, chapters, cyber competitions)
+- student development opportunities (cyber competitions)

 - curriculum changes (if any since last CAE designation)